StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 * Hourly full topology updates - collected by the StackState Agent using an IAM role with access to the AWS services.
 * Event-based updates for single components and relations - captured using AWS services and placed into an S3 bucket for the StackState Agent to read.

-If the StackState Agent does not have permission to access a certain component, it will skip it.
+If the StackState Agent doesn't have permission to access a certain component, it will skip it.

 #### StackState Agent IAM Role